Current Ratio: Definition, Formula, and Free Calculator

 The Cash Ratio

-The cash ratio is a more conservative liquidity ratio and is calculated in the same way as the current ratio and the quick ratio while excluding both inventory and A/R from current assets.
+The cash ratio is a more conservative liquidity ratio.
+It is calculated in the same way as the current ratio and the quick ratio while excluding both inventory and A/R from current assets.

 Bottom Line

 The current ratio is one of three commonly used liquidity ratios that company stakeholders, creditors, and investors use to measure short-term financial health.
-A current ratio below 1.0 indicates a business may not be able to cover its current liabilities with current assets.
-In general, a current ratio between 1.2 to 2.0 is considered healthy.
+It is calculated by dividing a company’s current assets by its current liabilities.
+A current ratio below 1.0 indicates a business may be unable to cover its current liabilities with current assets.
+In general, a current ratio of 1.2 to 2.0 is considered healthy.